 Under Article 6 of the Convention, Russia is obliged to arrest any person suspected on good grounds of having committed torture.
 Under Article 4, Russia is obliged to try them under criminal law which makes "these offences punishable by appropriate penalties which take into account their grave nature".
 No such arrests or prosecutions of prisoner of conscience Kim's torturers, or those who facilitated this, are known to have happened.

 General prison conditions

-Prisoner of conscience Kim is being held in the Khabarovsk Correctional Colony's internal prison for refusing to sign an agreement to carry out particular work.
+Prisoner of conscience Kim is being held in the Khabarovsk Labour Camp's internal prison for refusing to sign an agreement to carry out particular work.
 This is because "much of this document contradicts his beliefs and would not allow him to perform prayers freely, which is most important to him", his fellow Muslim told Forum 18.

-But conditions in Correctional Colony No. 3 are "relatively OK – better than the investigation prison in Blagoveshchensk".
+But conditions in Labour Camp No. 3 are "relatively OK – better than the investigation prison in Blagoveshchensk".
 However, religious literature is supposedly permitted but none is available, "not even the Koran".
 The Muslim has been in contact with the local imam who knows the situation, "but for some reason nothing has so far been done".